 Bella & Sophie’s Story: How We Got Here

 Sophie was our other fur child; she was lost due to an improperly placed breathing tube during a routine dental procedure.
-Sophie aspirated during surgery and she developed bi-lateral pneumonia.
-We learned from Sophie about the significant shortcomings of pet dental procedures.
-Sophie could have survived however, she was taken to a 24-hour emergency practice, she was responding well to her treatment however two days into her stay, she was left unmonitored and on too many IV fluids, which in essence drowned her, sending her into cardiac arrest.
-Once again we learned the hard way how our industry is managed and the lack of world class health care available to pet families.
+Sophie aspirated during surgery, and she developed bi-lateral pneumonia.
+We learned from Sophie about the significant shortcomings of pet dental procedures with poor anesthesia protocols.
+Sophie could have survived bi-lateral pneumonia.
+However, she was taken to a 24-hour emergency practice; she was responding well to her treatment however two days into her stay, she was left unmonitored and on too many IV fluids, which in essence drowned her, sending her into cardiac arrest.
+Once again, we learned the hard way how our industry is managed and the lack of world-class health care available to pet families.

-Bella and Sophie were the catalyst for the NAVHC and the NAVHC Foundation and we credit them for teaching us so much, connecting us with Dr. Pelosi, and bringing better skills, knowledge, equipment, and procedures to the veterinary industry.
+Bella and Sophie were the catalysts for the NAVHC and the NAVHC Foundation, and we credit them for teaching us so much, bringing better skills, knowledge, equipment, and procedures to the veterinary industry.